jackdewinter/pymarkdown/docs/rules/rule_md044.md

 groups of documents, there are certain proper nouns that have specific capitalization.
 A good example of this is this project, the [PyMarkdown](https://github.com/jackdewinter/pymarkdown).
-It very specifically has the `P` and `M` characters captialized.
-This rule enforces that captialization.
+It very specifically has the `P` and `M` characters capitalized.
+This rule enforces that capitalization.

 ## Examples